Macintosh disks come in two varieties: the newer 1440kB ones, which are

 But Macintosh disks used a constant bitrate and changed the speed that the disk spun instead to achieve the same effect…

-Anyway: FluxEngine will read them fine on a conventional drive.
+Anyway: FluxEngine will read them fine on conventional drives.
 Because it’s clever.

 fluxengine read mac